Seeking Playwright Interns

 Draw inspiration from the vitality of his plays to write your own.

-O APPLY: By October 16, send resume to email@example.com with a short original play.
+TO APPLY: Send resume to firstname.lastname@example.org with a short original play.
 Also send a self-tape video introducing yourself and explaining why you are a good candidate for the internship.